jirutka/ssh-ldap-pubkey/README.md

 To configure OpenSSH server to fetch users’ authorized keys from LDAP server:

-1. Copy [ssh-ldap-pubkey] and [ssh-ldap-pubkey-wrapper] to /usr/bin with owner root and mode 0755.
+1. Make sure that you have installed **ssh-ldap-pubkey** and **ssh-ldap-pubkey-wrapper** in /usr/bin with owner root and mode 0755.
 2. Add these two lines to /etc/ssh/sshd_config:

-        AuthorizedKeysCommand /usr/bin/ssh-ldap-wrapper
+        AuthorizedKeysCommand /usr/bin/ssh-ldap-pubkey-wrapper
         AuthorizedKeysCommandUser nobody

 3. Restart sshd and check log file if there’s no problem.

 Note: This method is supported by OpenSSH since version 6.2-p1 (or 5.3 onRedHat).
 If you have an